tc39/notes/meetings/2021-04/apr-19.md

 ## Opening

-AKI: Has everyone had a chance to review last meeting's notes? [silence] That sounds like yes.one thing I really wanted to quickly mention.
-We had announced on the reflector that DRW will be helping us facilitate this meeting.
+AKI: Has everyone had a chance to review last meeting's notes? [silence] That sounds like yes.
+One thing I really wanted to quickly mention—we had announced on the reflector that DRW will be helping us facilitate this meeting.
 I just want to make sure that we're all good with that.
 Does anybody have any concerns?

 (silence)